SkySpiral7/Dice/src/main/html/README.md

 #battle tech dice.html
 A simple web interface for rolling dice for the game BattleTech.

-It is very old and ugly.
-It needs to be rewritten to hook up to the new dice library.
+It is hooked up to the dice library and is therefore an example use case.

 **Inputs**: initiative (with and without Combat Paralysis), number needed to hit

 **Outputs**: hit/miss, location #, # of critical hits, upper/lower critical hit list, critical hit area # list

-Also has: the ability to reroll criticals. and general purpose 2d6, 1d6 and coin.
+Also has: the ability to reroll criticals.

 #L5R.html